microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

 ---
 # Getting started with image classification on Raspberry Pi in C++

+*by Byron Changuion and Ofer Dekel*

 In this tutorial, we will download a pretrained image classifier from the [ELL gallery](/ELL/gallery/) to a laptop or desktop computer.
 We will then compile the classifier as a C++ object file and create a CMake project that makes it easy to use the classifier in a C++ program.
-Finally, we will write a simple C++ application that captures images from the Raspberry Pi's camera and classifies them.
+Finally, we will write a simple C++ program that captures images from the Raspberry Pi's camera and classifies them.

 ---